The Importance of Workplace Safety

 - Designating employees to maintain equipment and prevent or control sources of ignition or fires

-If you work at a company where these requirements were not followed, then you may be able seek compensation if you are injured as a result.
-All companies need to make sure to enforce their emergency action and fire prevention plans in order to enhance the safety of those around them.
+If you work at a company where these requirements were not followed, you may be able to seek compensation if you are injured.
+All companies need to make sure to enforce their emergency action and fire prevention plans to enhance the safety of those around them.

 Contact a Texas Attorney for a Free Case Evaluation: (888) 493-1629

 If your employer has demonstrated negligence, carelessness, or indifference to OSHA standards, they could be responsible for your injury or illness.
 Talk to a Texas attorney from Arnold & Itkin LLP if you would like to discuss your case in full in a free consultation.
 We examine every aspect of your case to defend your rights.
 We’re more than happy to discuss your case by phone or with our simple online form.